Insights

 Annual Gifting Exclusion Limit

 The gifting dollar amount will be determined by the value of the securities on the day the stocks were transferred.
-If the gift is above annual gifting limits outlined above, a Form 709 (Gift Tax Form) must be filed with your tax return for the tax year the gift occurred.
+If the gift is above annual gifting limits, a Form 709 (Gift Tax Form) must be filed with your tax return for the tax year the gift occurred.
 This typically incurs a small additional fee from your CPA.
 Any gift amount over the annual exclusion limit dips into your lifetime gift and estate tax exemption limit.
 There will only be tax due on a gift if you have exceeded the lifetime limit.

 Dependency Status & Tax Rates